freenas/freenas-docs/userguide/system.rst

 .. note:: After the :guilabel:`Virtual IP` address is configured, all subsequent logins should use that address.

+When HA has been disabled by the system administrator, the status icon changes to :guilabel:`HA Disabled`.
+If the standby node is not available because it is powered off, still starting up, or is disconnected from the network, or if failover has not been configured, the status icon changes to :guilabel:`HA Unavailable`.

 The options available in
 :menuselection:`System --> Failover`
 are shown in